bicklab/pacer-mca-fitness/README.md

-# Determining fitness consequences of mosaic chromosome abnormalities and their genetic predisposition in TOPMed!
+# Determining fitness consequences of mosaic chromosome abnormalities and their genetic predisposition in TOPMed
-Yash Pershad rotation project - Aug 2022
+Yash Pershad Rotation Project - Aug 2022